walmartlabs/thorax/docs/includes/docs.md

 ### 1.1

+- Checks for view.name are now lazy and will throw an exception instead of using console.error()

+- Templates that are not found will throw an error instead of using console.error()

+- Added templatePathPrefix to configure()

+- Added isPopulated() methods to Thorax.Model and Thorax.Collection, used by data loading methods.

-- appendItem now accepts a view as it's index argument in addition to an integer
+- appendItem now accepts a view as it's index argument in addition to an integer.

-- collection bindings will now work properly when multiple nodes are generated from a string of HTML passed to appendItem / renderItem
+- Collection bindings will now work properly when multiple nodes are generated from a string of HTML passed to appendItem / renderItem.

-- added emptyContext() used by renderEmpty()
+- Added emptyContext() used by renderEmpty()

-- added {{collection}} helper, _collectionSelector is now deprecated and internally defaults to "[data-collection-cid], for backwards compatibility set it to ".collection" in your view classes.
+- Added {{collection}} helper, _collectionSelector is now deprecated and internally defaults to "[data-collection-cid], for backwards compatibility set it to ".collection" in your view classes.

-- render now accepts HTML strings a DOM element or an array of DOM elements as it's only argument to make it easier to subclass the render method
+- Render now accepts HTML strings a DOM element or an array of DOM elements as it's only argument to make it easier to subclass the render method.

-- Thorax.Layout.prototype.setView can now accept false as an argument, which will transition the layout to an empty view
+- Thorax.Layout.prototype.setView can now accept false as an argument, which will transition the layout to an empty view.

+- Unit tests!